The situation of the cows on Kos

 Committee member Simona Eicke is in charge of the cow project.
 Our aim is to improve the lives of the cows on Kos so that they can roam freely and always have access to water.

-Please support the cow project so that we can buy new solar fences
+Please support the farm animals project so that we can buy new solar fences

 We have seen at first hand what always having access to water and shade as well as more freedom means for these cows.

 The average Greek farmer is under great financial pressure.
 Added to this is an attitude towards animals deeply rooted in their mentality and traditions.
 This has a negative effect on the soft-eyed and innocent, but thirsty, hungry and forgotten Greek cows.